 It’s important for patients to understand the underlying risks of combining these two procedures.
 A tummy tuck paired with a liposuction procedure puts the patient at high risk for fluid under the seroma (tummy tuck skin).
 Seroma has an incidence rate of 16% in the tummy tuck procedures and a 31.2% rate in the full tummy tuck with liposuction combination.
 The combination of a tummy tuck and liposuction overwhelms the body’s ability to resist the surface area that creates the seroma in the stomach.
 To avoid the possible seroma surgeons will only perform liposuction around the waistline.

 Male patients are also at high risk of pulmonary embolism and venous thromboembolic events.
 Pulmonary embolism is a blockage in the lung artery and venous thromboembolic events is a condition where blood clots form deep in the veins.

 Determining If You Need Both Liposuction and Tummy Tuck

-A tummy tuck and liposuction are always offered as two different surgeries because people can achieve the same results in different ways.
-For both surgeries, a good candidate for the procedure, one must be physically healthy and able to be at a stable weight.
+Tummy tuck and liposuction are always offered as two different surgeries because people can achieve the same results in different ways.
+For both surgeries, a good candidate for the procedure must be physically healthy and able to be at a stable weight.
 If a patient does not have exercise-resistance fat but wants a more toned stomach, he will only need the tummy tuck procedure.
 Whereas, if the man has only exercise-resistance fat with already tightened muscles, he will be recommended liposuction only.
-In both scenarios, the end result is an enhanced and slimmer abdominal.
-Men who struggle to lose excess fat from exercising or dieting and also struggle to achieve toned definition abs, combining the procedures would be recommended.
+In both scenarios, the end result is an enhanced and slimmer abdomen.
+For men who struggle to lose excess fat from exercising or dieting and also struggle to achieve toned definition abs, combining the procedures would be recommended.
 It is possible for a male to undergo minor liposuction to have the ultimate results.
 The surgeon will be able to identify which procedure would achieve the best results.